Azure/communication-ui-library/packages/calling-stateful-client/review/stable/calling-stateful-client.api.md

 import { VideoStreamRenderer } from '@azure/communication-calling';
 import { VideoStreamRendererView } from '@azure/communication-calling';

-// Warning: (ae-internal-missing-underscore) The name "CallAgentCommon" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export type CallAgentCommon = CallAgent;

 // @public
 export interface CallAgentState {
     displayName?: string;